89luca89/pakkero/README.md

 Optimal value are *at least* 800000 when compression is enabled and 1900000 when disabled.

+If not specified a random one will be chosen upon creation.

 ### Obfuscation

 The final thing the packer does is compiling the launcher.
-To protect some of the foundamental part of it (namely where the offset starts) the launcher is *obfuscated* and heavily stripped down.
+To protect some of the fundamental part of it (namely where the offset starts) the launcher is *obfuscated* and heavily stripped down.

-The technique utilized for obfuscating the function and variables name is based on typosquatting:
+The technique utilized for obfuscating the function and variables name is based on typo-squatting:

 ![obfuscation](./pics/obfuscation.png)

-This is done in a pretty naive way, simply put, in the launcher each function/variable which name has to be obfuscated, needs to start with the suffix **ob**, it will be then put into a secret map, and each occurrence will be replaced in the file with a random string of lenght 128, composed only of runes that have siilar shape, namely:
+This is done in a pretty naive way, simply put, in the launcher each function/variable which name has to be obfuscated, needs to start with the suffix **ob**, it will be then put into a secret map, and each occurrence will be replaced in the file with a random string of length 128, composed only of runes that have similar shape, namely:

 ```go
     mixedRunes := []rune("0OÓÕÔÒÖŌŎŐƠΘΟ")